mgibas/vue-router-fetch/README.md

 - no fetching code inside of your components - focus on presentation and UX rather than some _infrastructure_ code
 - no `beforeRouteEnter`, `beforeRouteUpdate` guards to fetch data
 - no need to maintain `ref` or `reactive` states
+- no need for a store (Vuex, Pinia etc.)
 - URL string is all you need in simplest scenario

 ## Instalation